mbellehumeur/Hanging-Protocol-training-data/README.md

 The goal being that a hanging protocol AI agent could, using the studies and series level metadata of the current and prior studies, find the most appropriate layout.

-We believe that having the full study/series/image metadata, in addition to the thumbnails,  allow AI to compete with rule based systems,  Especially when do systems are not constantly maintained by highly skilled individuals.
-Gen AI would also enable personal hanging protocols which is almost impossible today because of maintenance costs.
-In others words, if your institution has HP with, for example,  priors studies on the right side of the screen, do not bother asking to have them on the left side.
-It will not happen.

  ## Viewer support

 Viewers would at a minimum need to support reading the hanging protocol object and assign the series by the AI specified to the layout.
 Viewers that already support the existing standard object would be advantaged as they should be.